tylerneylon/video-scripts/learn_lua_in_an_hour/part02.md

-## 2 - Docs, Installation, and the Interpreter
+## 2 - Docs, installation, and the interpreter

 Let's get started with the docs and how to install Lua.
 The official site is [lua.org](http://www.lua.org/).